manishoo/ovo/README.md

 If you want to use this technique in your project, copy those relevant sections from gulpfile.js and webpack.config.ts.

 ## Platform-specific Code Modules
-ReactXP attempts to enable most of your app's code to be platform-agnostic.
+We attempt to enable most of the app's code to be platform-agnostic.
 However, there are times when it's necessary to write platform-specific code.
 The recommended approach is to encapsulate the functionality within a module that has a common interface but different, per-platform, implementations.

 This sample shows a way to "link" the appropriate code based on the platform type.
 It does this through the use of flexible aliasing in both webpack and the RN packager.